plasmatech8/django-practice/02_django_react/README.md

 > * PATCH /rooms
 > * PUT /rooms
 > * DELETE /rooms
+>
-> Use ViewSets or ModelViewSet to add multiple views (TODO)
+> Use ViewSets or ModelViewSet to add multiple APIs to the same view (TODO)
+>
+> Although, I do not know if it is best practice for endpoints with customized inputs (like above)
+> should be placed under `POST /rooms` or `POST /create-room`, since the JSON is different from
+> the raw data.